simonw/til/graphql/get-graphql-schema.md

     npx get-graphql-schema https://github-to-sqlite.dogsheep.net/graphql

+If the API requires authentication, use the `--header` option like this:

+    npx get-graphql-schema https://api.github.com/graphql -h 'Authorization=Bearer XXX'

 ## Retrieving the schema as JSON using GraphQL

 I found this query using the network inspector against a GraphiQL instance (https://api.fly.io/graphql) that offered a "Schema" tab: